 The fund was created to account for revenues and expenses in accordance with the project agreement.
-(See Other Funds section pages 156-158).
+(See Other Funds section pages 158-160).

-• \$7,036 for allocated costs associated with the cash and debt management of the project.
+• \$7,036 for allocated costs associated with the treasury management of the project.

 The fund was created to account for revenues and expenses associated with tolling services agreements.
-(See Other Funds section pages 159-161).
+(See Other Funds section pages 160-163).

-• \$61,141 for allocated costs associated with the cash management of the project.
+• \$61,141 for allocated costs associated with the treasury management of the project.

-Cash and Debt Department
+Treasury Management Department

 Full-Time Positions FY2017 FY2018 Difference

 Administrative Assistant 1 1 0

 Debt Manager 1 1 0

-Director of Cash & Debt Management 1 1 0
+Director of Cash & Debt Management 1 0 (1)

+Director of Treasury Management 0 1 1

 Treasury Investment Manager 1 1 0

 Total Full-Time Positions 4 4 0

-No change in FTEs.
+• No change in FTEs, only a position name change.